Blendify/blender-manual/blender_docs/manual/compositing/types/input/image.rst

 .. note::

-   More options could be set in the properties region.
+   More options could be set in the Sidebar region.

 Outputs